sapanablog/egyptian-relief-colorization/README.md

 ---

-## Author
+## Thesis

-Sapana Gupta
-MSc Computer Science
+This repository contains the implementation developed for the MSc thesis:

+**“Colorization of Egyptian Relief Images using Deep Learning”**

 University of Würzburg
+Author: Sapana Gupta